Mountain tapir: Ecology

 Tapirs are herbivores, and eat a wide range of plants, including leaves, grasses, and bromeliads.
 In the wild, particularly common foods include lupins, Gynoxys, ferns, and umbrella plants.
 It also seeks out natural salt licks to satisfy its need for essential minerals.

-Mountain tapirs are also important seed dispersers within their environments, and have been identified as a keystone species of the high Andes.
+Mountain tapirs are also important seed dispersers in their environments, and have been identified as a keystone species of the high Andes.
 A relatively high proportion of plant seeds eaten by mountain tapirs successfully germinate in their dung, probably due to a relatively inefficient digestive system and a tendency to defecate near water.
 Although a wide range of seeds are dispersed in this manner, those of the endangered wax palm seem to rely almost exclusively on mountain tapirs for dispersal, and this plant, along with the highland lupine, declines dramatically whenever the animal is extirpated from an area.

 Predators of mountain tapirs include cougars, spectacled bears, and, less commonly, jaguars.
+Attacks by invasive domestic dogs have also been reported.